HGlass07/finalCapstone/README.md

 The user will first be prompted to state which function they wish to use.

 If calculating interest:
-i.
-User is asked to confirm their initial deposit amount ii.
-User is asked to specify the interest rate iii.
-User is asked to specify the number of years they plan on investing for iv.
-User is asked to clarify whether they are using compound or simple interest
+1. User is asked to confirm their initial deposit amount
+2. User is asked to specify the interest rate
+3. User is asked to specify the number of years they plan on investing for
+4. User is asked to clarify whether they are using compound or simple interest
-v.
-From this information the total amount after the investment period is calculated
+5. From this information the total amount after the investment period is calculated

 If calculating repayments:
-i.
-User is asked to specify the value of their property ii.
-User is asked to specify the interest rate iii.
-User is asked to specify the number of months they plan to take in repaying the loan iv.
-From this information the total amount to pay each month is calculated
+1. User is asked to specify the value of their property
+2. User is asked to specify the interest rate
+3. User is asked to specify the number of months they plan to take in repaying the loan
+4. From this information the total amount to pay each month is calculated

 Credits: